Numerical Simulations of the Nonlinear Quantum Vacuum in the Heisenberg-Euler Weak-Field Expansion: Conclusion and outlook

+Ultimately, in order to take into account all geometry effects, simulations have to be conducted in full three spatial dimensions.
+A demonstration of configurations similar to those in 2D as shown in Figure \ref{fig:kspace_90}, in 3D yields results visualized in Figure \ref{fig:3d}.
+Pulses with frequencies differing by a factor two colliding collinearly produce the results of Figure \ref{fig:3d_coax}.
+By virtue of the differing frequencies expressly rich harmonics spectra can be observed.
+The corresponding 1D case with a breakdown of the frequencies is demonstrated in the examples provided in the code repository \cite{Lindneretal2023a}.
+Colliding the two pulses at an angle of 135\textdegree \ generates the harmonics shown in Figure \ref{fig:3d_varangle}.
+It can be seen that the weakest generated signals have about the magnitude of numerical artifacts.

-\section{Conclusion and Outlook}
+\section{Conclusion and outlook}

+Within the limits of the Heisenberg--Euler weak-field approximation the numerical approach represents an efficient solver for the complete dynamical response of the nonlinear vacuum for complicated pulse setups in up to three dimensions.

+Every simulation of the Heisenberg--Euler model incorporates the complete nonlinear physics in the weak-field approximation, whereas analytical calculations normally have to concentrate on single, isolated effects, leaving others aside, and hence often miss the complete picture of the interaction.
+By taking into account the whole dynamics of the nonlinear vacuum, the solver captures in particular back-reactions to the radiation fields.
+Withal, simulations permit to describe the temporal evolution of nonlinear vacuum processes, which is beyond the reach of many analytical approaches.
+Simulations permit to time-resolve the nonlinear vacuum processes, which is beyond the reach of many analytical approaches.

-A numerical scheme solving the Heisenberg-Euler equations in three spatial dimensions in the weak-field expansion has been presented.
-The basic assumptions restrict to field strengths below the critical values and wavelengths larger than the Compton length of the electron.
+The validity of the presented numerical scheme for solving the modified Maxwell equations in the Heisenberg--Euler weak-field expansion relies on two basic assumptions: I) field strengths below the critical values $E_{\textrm{cr}} $ and $ B_{\textrm{cr}}$, and II) wavelengths larger than the Compton length of the electron.
+The laser pulses are considered on a macroscopic level implying that the individual photons the pulses consist of are not resolved.

-The current C++ implementation allows simulations of up to 6-photon processes and, remarkably, distinct simulations for the linear Maxwell vacuum, only 4-photon processes, or only 6-photon processes.
-Every simulation includes the complete picture of the Heisenberg-Euler nonlinear physics, whereas analytical calculations normally concentrate on single effects alone, leaving others aside.
-Moreover, the agnosticism of the numerical approach to pulse configurations is its main raison d'être as a complement to theoretical treatments.
-Special effects of interest are extracted by a proper dedicated post-processing.
-Since all simulations can be divided into an arbitrary number of time steps, the simulations permit to time-resolve any process, which is beyond the scope of many analytical approaches concentrating on asymptotic values alone.

-The individual photon quanta constituting a pulse are not resolved; pulses are considered on a macroscopic level.
-Still, good agreement to analytical results is achieved due to the high orders both in the numerical scheme and the effective expansion.

-The numerical complexity scales considerably fast with the number of lattice points, the resolution, and the dimension.
-A sufficiently high grid resolution is demanded by the dispersion relation for well-behaved waves and it has to be tuned in wise prospect to the signals which are attempted to be observed.
-Therefore, computations can become costly quite easily.
+A validated solver of the Heisenberg--Euler dynamics is very useful for strong-field QED research going on at present.
+The current \textit{C++} implementation of the numerical scheme discussed in this paper allows distinct simulations of the linear Maxwell vacuum, the four-photon processes, the six-photon processes, and any combination of the latter processes.